Kyle-Hawkins/personal_site/src/project/makie_plot_claude/SETUP.md

 # Quick Setup Guide

-Follow these steps to get the GLMakie plot generator running:
+Follow these steps to get the WGLMakie interactive plot generator running:

 ## Prerequisites

 - Conda (Miniconda or Anaconda)
+- Julia (v1.10 or higher)
 - Node.js (v18 or higher) and npm
 - Git
+- Modern web browser with WebGL support (Chrome, Firefox, Safari, or Edge)

 ## Quick Start (Recommended)